|University of West Florida||CCNE Accredited||RN to BSN||Website|

 Clinicals: Some schools have them, some don’t.
 Some students find them beneficial, others do not.
 Is it really necessary to complete unpaid clinical hours when you are already a working RN?
 You decide.

 Accreditation: This point has been thoroughly beaten, but it cannot be stressed enough.
 If the school or program is not CCNE accredited, then take a second look.
 Better yet, save yourself the time, and walk away.
-It isn’t worth it.
+Sometimes it isn’t worth it.

 When Can You Start an RN-BSN Program?

 Start right now!
 With online programs, you can often start the program at many times throughout the year.
 Many schools no longer tie you to a traditional semester or quarterly class schedule.
 Do your research now, apply and get started.
 Find the program that meets your specific needs and requirement here and get started on your online RN to BSN!

 Salary Implications of Having a BSN